-Fab actually.
-As I said the side gates might need to be a little tighter, but other than that everything went to plan.
+They were ok, but as I said they did sit a bit squiffy, the side gates needed to be a little tighter, but other than that everything went to plan.
 Have a look at some other examples below, along with the canoscan equivalent.

 The canonscan seemed to cut a little too much off and are slightly softer.
-So, if you don’t have a film with the bend issue that I have, these gates would be a good way to scan the film quickly and efficiently.
+So, if you don’t have a film with the bend issue that I have, these gates would be a pretty good way to scan the film quickly and efficiently, squiffy or not.

 After posting the original review I received a message asking if I would like to try the sprocket gate prototypes version two…well, yes please.

 The gates arrived within a few days and I could see the difference, a rather clever adjustment to the design.

 The top and the bottom gates now have an indentation which allows the side gates to be pushed into place.
 They actually kind of click into place a little.
 As you can see they do not slide down at all and sit absolutely straight.
 This allows them to hold the negative flatter against the diffusion plate.

 So off I set, on a dull, rainy, lockdown day to try and take some photos that showed the sprockets.
 Unfortunately I decided to use my Diana F+ instead of my Holga.
 It just didn’t work as well.
 Even though I pushed the film from 400 to 800, they were very underexposed and blurred.
 I used the pixl-latr, my phone and snapseed to get something from them.

 Terrible, so to give a fairer review I decided to dig out some old negatives to try.